docusign/code-examples-php/README.md

 ### Installation steps
-**Note:** If you downloaded this code using [Quickstart](https://developers.docusign.com/docs/esign-rest-api/quickstart) from the DocuSign Developer Center, skip items 1, 4, and 6 below as they're automatically performed for you.
+**Note: If you downloaded this code using [Quickstart](https://developers.docusign.com/docs/esign-rest-api/quickstart) from the DocuSign Developer Center, skip steps 1, 4, and 6 below as they're automatically performed for you.**

 1. Download or clone the [code-examples-php](https://github.com/docusign/code-examples-php) repository.
-1. Switch to the folder: `cd code-examples-php` or `cd <Quickstart_folder_name>`
+1. Switch to the folder: `cd <Quickstart_folder_name>` or `cd code-examples-php`
 1. Run `composer install` to install the dependencies listed in the composer.json file.
-1. Create a new file ds_config.php (in the root folder) by using ds_config_example.php as your template.
+1. Create a new file ds_config.php in the root folder by using ds_config_example.php as your template.
 Update the integration key and other settings in the configuration file.

-   **Note:** Protect your integration key and secret and/or RSA private key pair.
-You should ensure that the file ds_config.php will not be stored in your source code repository.
+   **Note:** Protect your integration key and secret and/or RSA private key pair; ensure that ds_config.php will not be stored in your source code repository.

 1. Configure your web server to serve the files in the /public folder.
-For a simple web server setup, see the XAMPP/Apache web server instructions below.
+For a simple web server setup, see the [XAMPP/Apache web server instructions](#xampp/apache-web-server-instructions) below.
 1. Update your integration key's settings to include a redirect URI for your installation of the example.
 See Prerequisites item 2 above for more information.
 1. Open a browser to http://localhost:8080/public.

 ## XAMPP/Apache web server instructions